 In order to practice, all states require medical first responders to be licensed or certified.
 To become licensed, some states require candidates to pass the National Registry of Emergency Medical Technicians (NREMT) certification exam, while others mandate prospective EMTs to successfully complete a state exam.
 Those who pass become licensed and must renew the certifications every 2-3 years.

-The 24% job growth projected for medical first responders from 2014-2024 is much faster than average when compared to all occupations.
+The 7% job growth projected for medical first responders from 2018-2028 is faster than average when compared to all occupations.
 Applicants who complete the appropriate postsecondary training and gain experience in the field through an internship or practicum should be able to compete effectively for jobs as a medical first responder.